helgoboss/reaper-rs/README.md

 ```

+## Tests

 ## Project background

-reaper-rs has been born as part of an effort to port the REAPER extension
+*reaper-rs* has been born as part of an effort to port the REAPER VST plug-in
 [ReaLearn](https://www.helgoboss.org/projects/realearn/) to Rust and publish it as open-source project.
 The high-level
-API is heavily inspired by ReaPlus, a C++ facade for the REAPER SDK which is a basic building block of the original ReaLearn.
+API is heavily inspired by ReaPlus, a C++ facade for the REAPER SDK which is a basic building block of the original

-## Project status

-reaper-rs is still in alpha stage

-- TODO Known issues and points of improvement
-- TODO Incomplete (different APIs have different level of "incomplete")
-- TODO Mention TODOs in code
-- TODO UI
-- Future improvements:
-    - [ ] Provide an extension of reaper_plugin macro which allows to load just some functions
+ReaLearn.